One-week Northern Europe by train itinerary

 Day 5: Paris > Chur

-Next morning, take the 5 hour 30 minute train journey to Chur in Switzerland.
-Catch the 10.20 high-speed TGV Lyria train from Paris Gare de Lyon to Zürich Hauptbahnhof, arriving at 14.26.
+Next morning, take the 6-hour train journey to Chur in Switzerland.
+Catch the 09.47 high-speed TGV Lyria train from Paris Gare de Lyon to Zürich Hauptbahnhof, arriving at 14.26.
 Then change onto the 14.38 InterCity train which gets into Chur at 15.52.

-Where to stay in Chur: The Romantik Hotel Stern* is a traditional-style hotel in a 360-year-old building which has a cosy Weinstube (tavern) and a rooftop terrace in summer.
-There are a a good range of different room categories, from economy to deluxe and apartments, and they offer free pick ups from the train station in a vintage Buick.
+Where to stay in Chur: The Hotel Stern Chur* is a traditional four-star hotel in a 360-year-old building with a cosy Weinstube (tavern) and rooftop terrace in summer.
+It has a good range of room categories, from budget R5 bedrooms to suites and apartments.

 Day 6: The Bernina Express

-Catch the 08.28 Bernina Express train from Chur, which takes just over four hours, arriving into Tirano Rhätische Bahn station across the border in Italy at 12.49.
-Then cross the square to Tirano Trenord station where a local train takes you on to Milan for the evening.
+Catch the 08.17 Bernina Express train from Chur, which takes 4.5 hours, arriving into Tirano Rhätische Bahn station across the border in Italy at 12.49.
+Then cross the square to Tirano Trenord station where a local train will take you on to Milan for the evening.
 The train leaves Tirano at 13.08 and arrives into Milan Centrale at 15.40.

-Where to stay in Milan: Sina The Gray* is a boutique hotel is close to Milan’s Duomo which overlooks the Galleria Vittorio Emanuele II shopping arcade.
-Its rooms are smart and modern and have subtle African-inspired touches to the décor – some also come with their own private gym or Turkish bath.
+Where to stay in Milan: Sina The Gray* is a five-star hotel overlooking the Galleria Vittorio Emanuele II shopping arcade.
+Its rooms have subtle African-inspired touches to the décor, some with a private gym or Turkish bath.
 There’s also a terrace and bar.

 Day 7: Milan

-Then spend the final morning of your Northern Europe by train trip shopping and sightseeing in the Italian fashion capital.
-Explore the lavish monuments of the centro storico, visit the museums in the huge Castello Sforzesco or shop the grand Galleria Vittorio Emanuele II, one of the world’s oldest and most glamorous shopping malls.
+Then spend the final day of your Northern Europe by train trip shopping and sightseeing in the Italian fashion capital.
+Explore the lavish monuments of the centro storico, visit the museums in the huge Castello Sforzesco or shop the grand Galleria Vittorio Emanuele II, which is one of the world’s oldest and most glamorous shopping malls.

 Then if you’re flying home, the Malpensa Express train connects the city’s Cadorna, Central and Porta Garibaldi train stations with Milan Malpensa airport, taking 43 minutes.
 Or you can pre-book a private transfer to the airport with Welcome Pickups.*